ababed29/ababed29/index.md

 * Lab 9, Part 2

     This lab was very interesting and fun to work on.
 This lab focused on the creation of a program that fixed spelling errors in a document file.
-While taking this class, I began to think more deeply about our technology and how they were made; this topic of identifying errors was one topic that intrigued me the most.
+While taking this class, I began to think more deeply about technology and the software; the topic of identifying errors was one topic that intrigued me the most.

 * Lab 3, Part 1

-    Lab 3 was one of my favorite labs because it was the lab that really made me enjoy the class.
+    Lab 3 was one of my favorite labs because it was the lab that really propelled my enjoyment for coding.
 This lab’s objective was to create a BMI calculator that a user could use to input their height and weight.
 Being able to create a program that got a user's input and outputted something precise was very rewarding.

 * Lab 4, Part 1